 When should my child be vaccinated?

 Recommendations about when to have your child vaccinated changes from time to time.
 You can get a copy of the most current child and adolescent vaccination schedules from the American Academy of Family Physicians and the Centers for Disease Control and Prevention (CDC).
 Or you can ask your family doctor.
-Your child usually receives his or her first vaccine soon after they are born.
+Your child usually receives their first vaccine soon after they are born.

 Are there any reasons my child should not be vaccinated?